PX4/PX4-user_guide/en/config_fw/pid_tuning_guide_fixedwing.md

 - [FW_P_TC](../advanced_config/parameter_reference.md#FW_P_TC) - set to a default of 0.5 seconds, increase to make the Pitch response softer, decrease to make the response harder.
 - [FW_R_TC](../advanced_config/parameter_reference.md#FW_R_TC) - set to a default of 0.5 seconds, increase to make the Roll response softer, decrease to make the response harder.

+## Other Tuning Parameters

+The most important parameters are covered in this guide.
+Additional tuning parameters are documented in the [Parameter Reference](../advanced_config/parameter_reference.md).